icerockdev/moko-mvvm/README.md

     }
 }
 ```
-On iOS we create instance of `EventsDispatcher` with link to listener.
+On iOS we create an instance of `EventsDispatcher` with the link to the listener.
 We shouldn't call `bind` like
- on android (in iOS this method not exist).
+ on Android (in iOS this method doesn't exist).

 ### ViewModel with validation of user input
 ```kotlin